schmoelder/diss/doc/02_fundamentals/02_model_formulation.md

 q = q_{max} \frac{b \cdot c}{1 + b \cdot c},
 ```

-where $q_{max}$ is the saturation capacity of the resin.
+where $q_{max}$ represents the saturation capacity of the stationary phase, and $b$ is the equilibrium constant for adsorption.

-For low concentrations, the Langmuir isotherm reduces to a linear model {cite}`SchmidtTraub2020`:
+At low concentrations, the Langmuir isotherm simplifies to the linear model {cite}`SchmidtTraub2020`:

 ```{math}
 \lim_{c \to 0} q = q_{max} \cdot b \cdot c = a \cdot c.
 ```

-The binding models described previously have considered only the adsorption of a single substance.
+The binding models described above focus exclusively on the adsorption of a single substance.
-However, chromatography is mainly concerned with the adsorption of mixtures of substances.
+However, chromatography is primarily concerned with the separation of mixtures of substances.
-Therefore, not only competing effects between the molecules of one component but also the competition between molecules of different species must be accounted for:
+As a result, both the competitive effects among molecules of a single component and the interactions and competition between different species must be accounted for:

 ```{math}
 :label: langmuir_multi_equilibrium